 What is CalWORKs?

 CalWORKs is the community portion of the California Work Opportunity and Responsibility to Kids Act, which is a welfare reform program established by Assembly Bill (AB) 1542.
-The program at El Camino College Compton Center operates as a partnership with the County of Los Angeles, local business and government agencies.
+The program at Compton College operates as a partnership with the County of Los Angeles, local business and government agencies.
 Assistance is provided to eligible students so they can obtain their educational degrees and certificates while gaining work experience that leads to sustainable employment.